canonical/mysql-k8s-operator/README.md

 ### Config

-This charm implements the following configs:
+This charm implements the following optional configs:

+- `mysql_root_password`: If it is not specified, the charm will generate one.
 - `mysql_user`: Create a new user with superuser privileges.
 This is used in conjunction with `mysql_password`.
 - `mysql_password`: Set the password for the `mysql_user` user.
 - `mysql_database`: Set the name of the default database.